Gary Lee-Nova: Biography

-In Vancouver, he was a co-founder of Image Bank (with Michael Morris and Vincent Trasov) and active in the Sound Gallery (circa 1965) and Intermedia (1967–1972).
+In Vancouver, he was a co-founder of the Image Bank (with Michael Morris and Vincent Trasov) and active in the Sound Gallery (circa 1965) and Intermedia (1967–1972).
 He also worked with the spectrum as a motif and thereby began the Image Bank's Colour Bar Research project.
 In addition, Lee-Nova was involved with the New York Corres-Sponge Dance School of Vancouver, and worked under the fictitious name of Artimus Rat or Art Rat.
+The artist also performed Art Rat as a mascot character with a rodent mask that covered his entire head.
+The mask was created with the assistance of artist Kate Craig.

 Lee-Nova continued to be a key figure on the West Coast Scene in the early 1970s, working with electronic media and film as well as painting and printmaking.
 He continued to work on projects that might take years to execute, or be created with other artists.
 For instance, his Out to Metric (1975) in the Vancouver Art Gallery collection, was made in collaboration with artist Alan Miller.
 It was created at the time the metric system was replacing the Imperial system of measurement in Canada and mocks the change that was occurring in the language about measurement through its construction.
 It used about 1400 yardsticks made into a partial room eight feet high.
+Lee-Nova said about the work:

+"The work is an expression of an aspect of the nature of language.
+I regard a system of measurement as a language system.

 Lee-Nova's work has been exhibited at galleries such as the Vancouver Art Gallery, Bau-Xi Gallery (Toronto), University of Saskatchewan, the Western Front, the Morris and Helen Belkin Art Gallery, the Burnaby Art Gallery, the National Gallery of Canada, the Demarco Gallery (Edinburgh) and the Paris Biennale.
 His papers are in the Gary Lee-Nova Fonds, Morris and Helen Belkin Art Gallery, Vancouver.
-In 2021 the Burnaby Art Gallery held a survey exhibition of his work, accompanied by a publication.
+In 2021 the Burnaby Art Gallery held a survey exhibition titled Gary Lee-Nova: Oblique Trajectories of his work, accompanied by a publication.